themightyoarfish/ikkuna/sphinx/source/user_guide.rst

                 torch.nn.Conv2d(192, 192, kernel_size=3, padding=1),
                 torch.nn.ReLU(inplace=True),
             )
     #.
-Add :class:`~ikkuna.export.subscriber.Subscriber`\ s to the
+Add :class:`~ikkuna.export.subscriber.Subscriber`\ s to the same
+        :class:`~ikkuna.export.messages.MessageBus` which the
-        :class:`~ikkuna.export.Exporter`.
-They take certain parameters which
+        :class:`~ikkuna.export.Exporter` uses.
+They take certain parameters
-        you can look up in the documentation.
+        which you can look up in the documentation.

         .. code-block:: python